asishrs/bootstrap/README.md

 * [How to setup CentOS in personal Computer](https://github.com/asishrs/notes/wiki/How-to-setup-CentOS-on-a-personal-Computer)

 #### Setup necessary tools and packages
+These instructions are for CentOS, but this can be used with any Linux build with minor changes.
 * [User Management (Add Delete Manage) in CentOS](https://github.com/asishrs/notes/wiki/User-Management-(Add-Delete-Manage)-in-CentOS)
 * [Installing the RPM on CentOS](https://github.com/asishrs/notes/wiki/Installing-the-RPM-on-CentOS)
 * [Setup pbcopy on CentOS](https://github.com/asishrs/notes/wiki/Setup-pbcopy-on-CentOS)